sammi-turner/Blog/setting-forth-in-c.md

 ## Why does C handle memory differently than most other languages?

-C was created in a time when hardware constraints were a much more pressing concern than they are now (December 2020).
+C was created in a time when hardware constraints were a much more pressing concern than they are now (July 2021).

 But even today, C is widely used in resource-constrained environments like device drivers, embedded systems and operating system kernels.